CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting

 \subsection{Main Results}

-Table~\ref{tab:mainresult} summarizes the main forecasting results across ten real-world benchmarks datasets.
-Overall, CoGenCast achieves the consistent and competitive performance, delivering the best results across most datasets, which demonstrates strong generation capability across diverse domains.
-In particular, our approach outperforms representative LLM-based baselines (LLM4TS and Time-LLM), as well as strong generative-based and transformer-based methods, suggesting that effective forecasting benefits from simultaneously capturing semantic understanding and continuous stochastic dynamics.
-On average, we observe an approximate 11\% reduction in MSE compared to LLM-based approaches and over 7\% improvement over strong transformer-based baselines (e.g., PatchTST), indicating that the gains stem from a coupled modeling of both structural dependencies and temporal dynamics rather than architectural scaling alone.
-In summary, CoGenCast delivers state-of-the-art results with high consistency.
+Table~\ref{tab:mainresult} summarizes the main forecasting results evaluated across ten diverse, real-world benchmark datasets.
+Overall, CoGenCast achieves the competitive performance compared to previous baselines, consistently delivering the most superior results across the vast majority of evaluation scenarios, which demonstrates strong forecasting capability across diverse domains.
+In particular, our approach outperforms representative LLM-based baselines (TokenCast, LLM4TS and Time-LLM), as well as strong generative-based and deep-based methods, suggesting that effective forecasting benefits from simultaneously capturing semantic understanding and continuous stochastic dynamics.
+On average, we observe an approximate 10\% reduction in MSE compared to LLM-based approaches, a nearly 19\% reduction compared to generative-based approaches and over 4\% improvement over strong deep-based baselines (e.g., ConvTimeNet), indicating that the gains stem from a coupled modeling of both structural dependencies and temporal dynamics rather than architectural scaling or parameter expansion alone.
+In summary, CoGenCast delivers competitive performance with high consistency across varying prediction horizons.
 This advantage is enabled by structurally reconfiguring pre-trained decoder-only LLMs into a native forecasting encoder-decoder backbone via attention topology modification, and further integrating a flow-matching generative mechanism to model continuous stochastic dynamics conditioned on autoregressively generated representations.
 In addition to the in-domain evaluation in Table~\ref{tab:mainresult}, we further conduct a general cross-domain training setting to strengthen the generalization capability of our framework.
 As shown in Figure~\ref{fig:crossdomain}, cross-domain training leads to consistent performance improvements compared to training within a single domain, reducing MSE across multiple datasets (e.g., Energy, Environ., ETTm1, and ETTh1).
 These experimental results validate the effectiveness of our proposed CoGenCast.
 Visualized results are provided in Appendix~\ref{sec:visulaiztion}, and the full results can be found in Appendix~\ref{sec:full result}.